avajs/ava/docs/recipes/vue.md

 ## Setup

-The first step is setting up a helper to configure the environment to transpile `.vue` files and run in a browser like environment:
+The first step is setting up a helper to configure the environment to transpile `.vue` files and run in a browser like environment.

-`package.json`
+**`package.json`:**

 ```json
 {